top of page

 Application Information

-Please read the FAQ and Fee sections before submitting your application.
+Please read the FAQ and Fee sections before clicking the button below to fill out our application.

 Is a Buckeye Service Dog right for you?